mehulagg/gitlab/doc/user/packages/maven_repository/index.md

 ### Useful Maven command-line options

-There are some [Maven command-line options](https://maven.apache.org/ref/current/maven-embedder/cli.html) that may be useful when performing tasks with GitLab CI/CD.
+There are some [Maven command-line options](https://maven.apache.org/ref/current/maven-embedder/cli.html) that you can use when performing tasks with GitLab CI/CD.

 - File transfer progress can make the CI logs hard to read.
   Option `-ntp,--no-transfer-progress` was added in